tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 # Acknowledgments

-Thanks to Martin McGrath, and German Peinado for the detailed review.
+Thanks to Martin McGrath, Suresh P. Nair and German Peinado for the detailed review.